How to Plant Your Tree

 Bare-root plants come directly from the field at Fast Growing Trees Nursery.
 They have been dug up and shipped directly to you, without any dirt covering the root system.
 Bare-root plants also have a gel-like chemical on their roots called Terrasorb.
 This chemical helps retain moisture within the roots, versus potted plants with soil which can often dry out when it is shipped long distances.
 Because of this, Bareroot plants have special needs when you get them.
 These need to be planted As Soon As Possible once you receive them.
 The roots need to be protected by dirt to keep from drying out.
 If weather or circumstances prevent you from planting immediately, you must keep the plant in a cool area (temperatures ranging from 34° to 45° are ideal) where the roots can be kept moist.
 Another option you have is called “heal-in”.
 This basically means throwing dirt over the roots to protect them and help them retain moisture.
 The plant can be leaned over at an angle, the most important thing is that the roots are completely covered, just don’t cover the stem.

 Following the directions below will help get your plant ready for a gorgeous springtime with new foliage and, depending on your tree, beautiful blooms!

-- Unpack your new trees from Fast Growing Trees Nursery and immediately soak them in water for a period of 3 to 6 hours.
+- Unpack your new trees from Fast Growing Trees Nursery and immediately soak them in water for a period of 2-3 hours.
 Soaking will be sure to replenish this much needed moisture.
 You do not need to clean off the additional “terrasorb” gel.